banyancomputer/ipfs-proof-oracle/README.md

 ipfs daemon
 ```

-Then add a file to the `tests/files` directory and run the following commands:
+Then, if you want, add a file to the `tests/files` directory and run the following commands:
 ```bash
 cd tests
 ./add_test.sh files/<file_name>